dedeibel/annoyme/README.txt

 - CMake is required to build the project.
 - XEvIE       - http://www.freedesktop.org/wiki/Software/XEvIE
 - yaml-cpp    - http://code.google.com/p/yaml-cpp
+- cppunit     - May be disabled using cmake BUILD_TESTING = false
 - One of the following sound output libraries:
  * alsa
  * ao